robsyme/nf-cid/README.md

-# nf-hello plugin
+# nf-cid plugin

-This project contains a simple Nextflow plugin called `nf-hello` which provides examples of different plugin extensions:
+This project contains a simple Nextflow plugin called `nf-cid` which provides examples of different plugin extensions:

 - A custom trace observer that prints a message when the workflow starts and when the workflow completes
 - A custom channel factory called `reverse`
 - A custom operator called `goodbye`
 - A custom function called `randomString`

-NOTE: If you want to use this project as a starting point for a custom plugin, you must rename the `plugins/nf-hello` folder and update `settings.gradle` with your plugin name.
+NOTE: If you want to use this project as a starting point for a custom plugin, you must rename the `plugins/nf-cid` folder and update `settings.gradle` with your plugin name.

 See the [Nextflow documentation](https://nextflow.io/docs/latest/plugins.html) for more information about developing plugins.